squaredup/samples/KQL/expected max cpu.md

 # Calculating “expected maximum” from the Actual CPU %

-This KQL example will shows a calculated “expected maximum” from the Actual CPU % in a Line Graph visualization which could helping quickly identify anomalies (standard deviations from the normal range) on this Virtual Machine.
+This KQL example will show a calculated “expected maximum” from the Actual CPU % in a Line Graph visualization which could help quickly identify anomalies (standard deviations from the normal range) on this Virtual Machine.

 `
 InsightsMetrics